On the correspondence between thermodynamics and inference: Introduction

-The paper is organized as follows: In Sec.~\ref{sec:corr}, we define the correspondence.
-In Sec.~\ref{sec:res}, we compute the thermodynamics potentials and properties of inference in the analytically tractable large-sample-size limit and use these results to deduce the statistical meaning of each quantity.
-In Sec.~\ref{sec:app}, we compute the learning capacity and GPI prior for a number of example analyses to demonstrate that the results in Sec.~\ref{sec:res} generalize beyond the normal model.
+The paper is organized as follows: In Sec.~\ref{sec:corr}-\ref{sec:analogues}, we define the correspondence and compute the thermodynamic potentials and properties of inference in the analytically tractable large-sample-size limit and use these results to deduce the statistical meaning of each quantity.
+In Sec.~\ref{sec:learningCap}, we explore the statistical properties of the learning capacity.
+In Sec.~\ref{sec:Gibbs}, we use the Gibbs entropy to define a generalized principle of indifference and an objective prior (the GPI prior).
+In Sec.~\ref{sec:appGPI}, we compute the GPI prior in a number of examples.
+In Sec.~\ref{sec:lind}, we discuss how the GPI prior circumvents the Lindley-Bartlett paradox.